Is There New Hope for Alzheimer's Prevention?

 Although the National Institutes of Health spend billions of dollars every year on cancer, heart disease and HIV/AIDS research, only $480 million are spent researching Alzheimer’s disease and other forms of dementia.

-That’s somewhat unconscionable, given that Alzheimer’s dementia is the only one of the 10 leading causes of death in the United States for which there are no known, effective methods of prevention or cure.
+That’s somewhat unconscionable, given that Alzheimer’s dementia is the only one of the 10 leading causes of death in the United States for which there are no The word hope is written on a rock in a ripple of a sand gardenknown, effective methods of prevention or cure.

 It’s also the only one of the top 10 causes of death for which the number of annual fatalities is still rising, according to the Alzheimer’s Association.
 Indeed, care for Alzheimer’s and dementia costs in excess of $170 billion every year, and is expected to continue to rise as the Baby Boomers continue to age.